paulocode/picostation_pcb/README.md

 * Links are samples only, I did not buy from them.
 * You can harvest a TO-252 7805 from PlayStation boards.
+* Software for this project is NOT yet released as of Jan 2023